PlaidCloud/website/content/en/docs/tasks/configure-pod-container/quality-service-pod.md

 ## QoS classes

-When Kubernetes creates a Pod it assigns one of these QoS classes to the Pod:
+When PlaidCloud creates a Pod it assigns one of these QoS classes to the Pod:

 * Guaranteed
 * Burstable